jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

   back to green

-* I remove the other `return statement`_ then remove  "not_ not_" since it cancels out - the negation of a negation is the original thing
+* I remove the other `return statement`_ then remove  "not_ not_" because they cancel out - the negation of the negation of something is something

   .. code-block:: python
     :lineno-start: 69